Iron County MRA: History

 Iron County, originally part of Marquette County, was first surveyed in 1851.
 At that time, the area was populated almost exclusively by Native Americans from the Menominee and Ojibwe tribes.
 Although the original 1851 survey of the county noted the presence of iron ore, European settlers began arriving in numbers in 1875, prospecting for iron ore.
 In 1880, two important ore strikes were made: the first was by John Armstrong, who opened the Crystal Falls Mine along the Paint River, and the second was by Donald C. MacKinnon, who opened the Iron River (or Riverton) Mine along the Iron River.
 These two mines were the foundation of the two main population centers of the county, and the success of the mines brought more prospectors to the area, with 70 mines eventually producing ore in the county.

 Logging also began in the county in 1875, and lumber mills were soon another important contributor the area's economy.
-Railroads, particularly the Chicago and Northwestern Railroad, extended lines into the county to service the expanding mines.
+Railroads, particularly the Chicago and North Western Railway, extended lines into the county to service the expanding mines.
 Lines to both Iron River and Crystal Falls were completed in 1882, and both settlements expanded rapidly.

 Separate townships for Iron River and Crystal Falls, still under the auspices of Marquette County, were created in 1882.
 However, there was much local sentiment for establishing a new county for the area, and in 1885 Iron County was split from Marquette County.

 At the time of Iron County's creation, Iron River, then the only incorporated village in the county, was designated the county seat.
 However, a bitter dispute over the location of county buildings immediately erupted between the geographically disparate east side, centered on Crystal Falls, and the west side, centered on Iron River.
 The dispute lasted until 1889, when a county-wide general election designated Crystal Falls as the county seat.